IW planners vote 8-1 to support Hampton Roads Classical relocation

 According to the school’s website, Hampton Roads Classical offers a 12-to-1 student-to-teacher ratio in its classes and a “trivium-based approach of grammar, logic, and rhetoric,” where Latin is introduced as early as the first grade.

-In 2021, Hampton Roads Classical became licensed to use K-12 curriculum developed by Michigan-based Hillsdale College, including but not limited to components of Hillsdale’s “1776 Curriculum” developed from the Trump administration’s “1776 report.”
+In 2021, Hampton Roads Classical became licensed to use K-12 curriculum developed by Michigan-based Hillsdale College, including but not limited to components of Hillsdale’s “1776 Curriculum” which Hillsdale President Larry Arnn has said predates his role on former president Donald Trump’s 1776 Commission that called for “restoring patriotic education.”

 “We hold to tried and true traditional methods,” Gist said.